imgproxy/imgproxy/docs/generating_the_url.md

 eth:%enforce_thumbnail
 ```

-When set to `1`, `t` or `true` and the source image has an embedded thumbnail, imgproxy will always use the embedded thumbnail instead on the main image.
+When set to `1`, `t` or `true` and the source image has an embedded thumbnail, imgproxy will always use the embedded thumbnail instead of the main image.
 Currently, only thumbnails embedded in `heic` and `avif` are supported.
 This is normally controlled by the [IMGPROXY_ENFORCE_THUMBNAIL](configuration.md#miscellaneous) configuration but this procesing option allows the configuration to be set for each request.

 ### Quality